 Regular reviews of support and attendance plans are essential to monitor the impact of interventions and to adjust these accordingly.
-If, despite targeted support and intervention, attendance and wellbeing concerns persist, we may seek further advice and support from external services including mental health services, specialist teaching and education services.
+If, despite targeted support and intervention, attendance and wellbeing concerns persist, we may seek further advice and support from external services including mental health services, specialist teaching and education services (insert further services).